BramVerkuijlen/Portfolio-S5-Internship/README.md

 They bring together technology, top talent, and business knowledge in a program that helps these teams grow.
 Using their ecosystem, HighTechXL connects ventures with the resources, advice, and customers they need to become a successful ground breaking business.

-## Current situation
+## The assignment
 ***
-HighTexhXl would like to receive a status update every quarter.
+HighTexhXl would like to receive a status update from a venture every quarter.
-Currently, the process for collecting quarterly updates from startups is manual, relying on emails and phone calls.
+Currently, the process for collecting quarterly updates from ventures is manual, relying on emails and phone calls.
 This approach has resulted in inconsistent and sometimes incomplete data, making it challenging to get an accurate and comprehensive overview of each startup's progress.

-## The assignment
-***
 As part of my role at HighTechXL, I'm developing a **Portfolio Tool** to streamline and standardize the quarterly updates from startups.
 This tool aims to replace outdated manual communications with an automated, standardized system, enhancing data consistency, quality, and analysis capabilities.